 Writers’ Inner Voices

-Writers’ Inner Voices is a qualitative study of literary creativity that explores the way in which writers experience the presence, agency and voices of the characters they bring to life in their writing.
+Writers’ Inner Voices is a study of literary creativity that explores the ways in which writers experience the presence, agency and voices of the characters they bring to life in their writing.

 Readers’ Inner Voices

-Over 1560 people participated in the study, which involved completing an online survey probing their experience of characters’ voices, their inner speech and their proneness to hallucination-like experiences.
+Over 1560 people participated in the study, which involved completing an online survey on their experience of characters’ voices, their inner speech and their proneness to hallucination-like experiences.
 The full research paper arising from Readers’ Inner Voices is freely accessible at the link below, or you can jump straight to a summary of the key findings here.

-Writers’ Inner Voices and Readers’ Inner Voices are both supported by the Wellcome Trust, as part of the Collaborative Award in Humanities and Social Sciences awarded to Hearing the Voice.
+Writers’ Inner Voices and Readers’ Inner Voices are both supported by the Wellcome Trust, as part of the Collaborative Award in Humanities and Social Sciences awarded to Hearing the Voice, Durham University.